dotnetroom/whatstore/README.md

-# whatstore
+# WhatStore

-A new Store Maker built with .NET Core
+A new Store Maker built with .NET Core.

+Team managed by Felipe Santana.